-At 17 I joined a private university with no savings and no real plan.
-I worked all through high school and college but barely made a dent in my tuition.
-Even with a big chunk covered by scholarships and grants, I was still racking up tens of thousands of dollars in debt each year.
+At 17, I joined a private university with no savings and no real plan.
+I worked through high school and college but barely made a dent in my tuition.
+Even with a big chunk covered by scholarships and grants, I still racked up tens of thousands of dollars in debt each year.

 Midway through my last year of school, I accepted a cushy corporate job offer.
 I was sure that all my money problems were now solved (ha).
 So I immediately put my signing bonus down on a $20,000 loan for a car.
 Because why not.

-Later that year, I proposed to my then-girlfriend.
-She said yes.
-We packed up our dog and the few things we owned into our new $20k liability and headed across the country to start our new life.
+Later that year, I proposed to my then-girlfriend, and she said yes.
+So we packed up our dog and the few things we owned into our new $20k liability and headed across the country to start our new life.